alkacon/opencms-core/INSTALL.md

 # Installing OpenCms

+## Live demo server

+If you just want to try OpenCms without doing a local installation, the easiest option is to use the [OpenCms Live Demo server](https://demo.opencms.org/).
+The live demo provides a personal OpenCms installation exclusively for you.

+## Docker based Installation

+**The easiest way to install OpenCms is to use the official docker image.** See [alkacon/opencms-docker](https://hub.docker.com/r/alkacon/opencms-docker/) on Docker Hub for full information about running the OpenCms docker image.

+## Manual Installation

-This guide provides step by step information on how to install OpenCms using Tomcat and MariaDB/MySQL.
+The following guide provides step by step information on how to install OpenCms "from scratch" manually on your local PC or on your server using Tomcat and MariaDB/MySQL.

 - [Install Java](#install-java)
 - [Install Tomcat](#install-tomcat)